 Non-text-based theses (examples: art portfolios, software projects, etc.) should be accompanied by documents that evaluate the process and outcome of the project (influences, methodology, program notes etc.), using whatever information is appropriate to the discipline.

-Students should consult with their advisor to discuss which methods are acceptable and work closely with all members of their examining committee throughout the entire process.
+Students should consult with their advisors to discuss which methods are acceptable and work closely with all members of their examining committee throughout the entire process.

 Evaluation and Defense